WP-API/client-js/README.md

 Backbone.js App for WP-API
 ==============

+This library provides a client-side interface for the [WP JSON API](https://github.com/WP-API/WP-API) plugin for WordPress.
+(Detailed project description and usage guide to come.)

 ## Development

 To develop, build and test this library, you must have [Node](http://nodejs.org) installed.
 For Windows users, simply [download](http://nodejs.org/download/) and install Node.
 For Mac users, we recommend installing Node using [Homebrew](http://mxcl.github.com/homebrew/).
 Once Homebrew is installed, run `brew install node` to install Node.js.